-- - A Quantity with d = 1 and n = 0 is known as a Scalar Quantity. - A Quantity with d > 1 and n = 0 is a Vector Quantity. - A quantity with d = 1 and n > 0 is a Scalar Array Quantity. - A quantity with d > 1 and n > 0 is a Vector Array Quantity. - Finally, a descriptor may have a Comment field.
+- - A Descriptor with d = 1 and n = 0 is known as a Scalar Descriptor. - A Descriptor with d > 1 and n = 0 is a Vector Descriptor. - A Descriptor with d = 1 and n > 0 is a Scalar Array Descriptor. - A Descriptor with d > 1 and n > 0 is a Vector Array Descriptor. - Finally, a descriptor may have a Comment field.
 This Comment field consists of arbitrarily many 72-byte text strings each with an associated 8-byte tag.
 The default value of the tag is the string 'COMMENT'.
 Other values of the tag are not guaranteed to produce valid files for all kernels, although 'HISTORY' and blank are valid for FITS files.
 The Comment field text may appear in the underlying file header anywhere following the appearance of the descriptor name and preceding the next descriptor name.

-4.3 Array Specification
+4.3 Array Dimensions

-An Array Specification describes the arrangement of a set of N elements into an n-dimensional array.
-The n axes of this array, i = 1, ...n, have dimension (size) $n_i$ , so that
+An Array Dimensions specification describes the arrangement of a set of N elements into an n-dimensional array.
+The n axes of this array, i = 1, ...n, have dimension (size) n_i , so that

-$$\prod{i=1,n} n_i = N$$
+$$\prod{i=1,n} n_i = \Lambda$$

-The elements $E(p_1, ..., p_n)$ of the array are labelled by array pixel numbers, which are an ordered n-tuple $P = (p_1, ..., p_n)$ .
+The elements $E(p_1, ..., p_n)$ of the array are labelled by array pixel numbers, which are an ordered n-tuple $P = (p_1, ..., p_n)$.